-Our father Abraham believed God and it was counted to him as righteousness (Gen. 15:6).
-It was his faith in God that made Abraham righteous before God, not keeping the law, not keeping the commandments.
+Our father Abraham believed God, and it was counted to him as righteousness (Gen. 15:6).
+It was his faith in God that made Abraham righteous before God--not keeping the law and not keeping the commandments.
 He couldn't do it perfectly.

 The Law of God is perfect because God is perfect.
 The Law is a reflection of the character of God.
 It is wrong to lie because lying is against God's character.
 It is wrong to steal because stealing is against God's character.
 That is why the Law tells us what is wrong.
 The Law is a based on God's holy character.
 This is why God's law is not arbitrary.
 It is there for a reason.
 Though the Law is good and perfect, no man can keep it perfectly.

 Jesus taught us that to even look on a woman with lust in your heart is to commit adultery with her (Matt.
 5:27-28).
 You see, the Law of God is not simply to govern actions.
 It is for our hearts and attitudes.
 Purity of heart is what God wants from us--purity of heart down to the deepest part of our being.
 Why?
 Because God's heart is the Purest and Most Holy of all.
 And since the Law was spoken by Him and came from Him, the Law is Perfect and Holy.
 That is the level of perfection you must have when trying to keep the Law.
 You must be perfect and without sin in order to stand before an infinite and holy God.